 - Keep medical and personal hygiene supplies on hand.
 Things like bandages, antibiotics, and toilet paper will be the first things to disappear from store shelves.

 - Prepare a bug out bag in case you are forced to leave.
-I provide a comprehensive list of bug out bag essentials in this article.
+I have a comprehensive list of essentials in this article.

 - Get Out of Debt

 The global financial system is approaching crisis mode.
 In a situation like this, it’s best to ease your financial commitments.
 This means getting rid of debt.
 The last thing you need when SHTF is to have a mob of debt collectors knocking on your door.

 - Use money you save to create an emergency fund, enough to cover at least six months of expenses.
 Every dollar saved is $1.25 earned because savings are not taxed.
 Keep your fund in several different locations including some hid in clever places around your home.

 - Pay off as much debt as possible and take that money each month and put it into savings.

 - Stop using credit cards for unplanned purchases.
 Research and adopt a cash only system for as many purchases as possible.
 Don’t close your accounts, just put the cards away and don’t use them until your debt is under control and you know you can pay the purchase off quickly.

 - Learn and stay up to date on survival knowledge and skills such as gardening, basic farming, self-defense, and first aid.
 Medical professionals will be scarce so learn about natural remedies for common ailments and prepare to provide first aid surrounded by chaos.

 - Prepare yourself physically and mentally.
 You’ll need to be at peak fitness when SHTF.
 Make an effort to spend less time sitting on the couch watching TV and condition yourself for a life in harsh conditions, where finding food and physical labor are daily tasks.